FischermanCH/net-alarm/README.md

-# Webbased Network Inventory/Alarming based on arpwatch & nmap
+# Webbased Network Inventory/Alarming based on arpwatch & other GPL tools
 ### (by Fischerman.ch and Friend's)

 Goal is to create a web-based network inventory/alarming for small/home LAN's.